uktrade/update-supply-chain-information/README.md

 - The `AUTHBROKER_CLIENT_ID` and `AUTHBROKER_CLIENT_SECRET` values needed for staff SSO can be found in [passman](https://passman.ci.uktrade.digital/2fa/verify/?next=/secret/61f0a3bf-33f3-427e-8ade-cdee0c637031/)

 ### Setting up static files
-The project uses (webpack)[https://webpack.js.org/] to build static files, to setup:
+The project uses [webpack](https://webpack.js.org/) to build static files, to setup:
 - Install node version 14.x
 - Run `npm install` to install all node modules, including webpack and the govuk-frontend npm package
 - Run `npm run dev` - webpack will then bundle all static files in `defend_data_capture/assets` and create 'bundles' in `defend_data_capture/assets/webpack_bundles`.
 When making changes to static files, e.g. updating `application.scss`, webpack will recompile the files when edited and create a new bundle.

 ### Styles
-The project mainly uses styles from the (govuk-frontend)[https://github.com/alphagov/govuk-frontend] npm package.
-Examples of how to use these styles can be found in components on the (GOVUK design system)[https://design-system.service.gov.uk/components/].
+The project mainly uses styles from the [govuk-frontend](https://github.com/alphagov/govuk-frontend) npm package.
+Examples of how to use these styles can be found in components on the [GOVUK design system](https://design-system.service.gov.uk/components/).

-Where it is not possible to use a govuk style, the (moj-frontend)[https://github.com/ministryofjustice/moj-frontend] library (an extension of govuk-frontend) has been used, and any custom styles added to `defend_data_capture/assets/application.scss`, with classes prefixed with `.app-`.
+Where it is not possible to use a govuk style, the [moj-frontend](https://github.com/ministryofjustice/moj-frontend) library (an extension of govuk-frontend) has been used, and any custom styles added to `defend_data_capture/assets/application.scss`, with classes prefixed with `.app-`.

 ### To run the app:
 - Create a virtual environment using `python3 -m venv env`, and activate it using `source env/bin/activate`